How to choose flattering swimwear

 Look for a swimsuit that flatters your best figure points and draws the eye away from the bits you'd rather hide.

-If you know your Body Type follow the styling tips to minimize where necessary and maximize your assets.
+If you know your Body Type follow my styling tips to minimize where necessary and maximize your assets.

 Flattering swimwear should be top of your list...

-When you're planning a holiday that involves any kind of swimming, whether it's beach, cruise or even a spa visit, ensure that figure flattering swimwear tops the wardrobe list.
+When you're planning a holiday that involves any kind of swimming, whether it's beach, cruise or even a spa visit, ensure that figure flattering swimwear tops the packing list.

 You've got nowhere to hide with swimwear and the ability to relax takes confidence.